Covid-19 hospitalizations this past week were higher than ever. Now doctors predict another onslaught of patients

 The vaccine rollout is slower than expected

-About 2 million Covid-19 vaccine doses have been administered in the US, according to the CDC.
-A total of more than 9.5 million doses have been distributed.
+About 2.1 million Covid-19 vaccine doses have been administered in the US, according to the CDC.
+More than 11.4 million doses have been distributed.

 Those numbers now include both the Pfizer/BioNTech and Moderna Covid-19 vaccines.
 And while there are lags in data reporting, federal officials had previously said they were working to distribute 20 million doses by the end of the year.